 trusted users looks as follows:

 nonconsuming choice OrderItemTrusted : ContractId Order with shopper : Party controller shopper do cid <- create Order with shopOwner = owner shopper = shopper try do exerciseByKey @Account (bank, shopper) (Transfer owner price) catch PreconditionFailed _ -> do create Iou with issuer = shopper owner = owner amount = price pure () pure cid

 Let’s walk through this code.
 First, as mentioned, the shop owner is

 the trusting kind, so he wants to start by creating the

-matter what.
-Next, we try to charge the customer for the order.
+no matter what.
+Next, he tries to charge the customer for the order.
 We

 could, at this point, check their balance against the cost of the

 order, but that would amount to duplicating the logic already present